alej6/alej6/README.md

 <h2> 👩🏽‍💻 Whoami </h2>
 <p>My name is Alejandra and I am a student at Northeastern University pursuing a degree Information Technology.
-I have a deep passion for all things related to Cybersecurity and Programming.
+I have a deep passion for all things related to Cybersecurity.
 I enjoy uncovering vulnerabilities, securing systems, and learning about the latest techniques and tools in the cybersecurity world.</p>
-<p>Let's build a safer digital world together! </p>

 <h2> 💻⚙️Technologies & Tools</h2>